 • Regulatory – we want to regulate in a way which prioritises high standards of conduct and improves public confidence in claims management services.

-There will be a significant shift in the kind of regulation firms will face in the future.
-Under the FCA, there will be some rules and requirements that will be similar to the current regulator’s rules and requirements.
+There is a significant shift in the kind of regulation firms will now face.
+Under the FCA, there will be some rules and requirements that will be similar to the former regulator’s rules and requirements.

-It is important to make sure your firm is ready for the transfer, and is able to cope with the changes.
+It is important to make sure your firm can meet and maintain our standards, and is able to cope with the changes.
 This will be necessary whether you have been authorised for a long time, or whether you are entering regulation for the first time (eg, firms operating solely in Scotland, or firms who solely handle claims in relation to Section 75 of the Consumer Credit Act).
-There are several elements to the FCA’s regime that you need to be familiar with to ensure you are fully prepared for the transfer.
+There are several elements to the FCA’s regime that you need to be familiar with.
 These are explained in more detail:

 Entering FCA regulation

 - temporary permission

 - firms entering claims management regulation for the first time

 - fees that CMCs will need to pay

 - what happens after a firm is authorised